CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Filter Routes from Zebra into the Linux Kernel

-To apply a route map to filter route updates from Zebra into the Linux kernel, run the following commands:
+The following example commands apply a route map called routemap1 to filter route updates from Zebra into the Linux kernel:

 {{< tabs "52 ">}}